RuleML/psoa-ruleml/transrun/1.3/local/README.txt

 PSOATransRun 1.3 README                                              2017-11-21

 OVERVIEW
-PSOATransRun is an implementation of the Positional-Slotted, Object-Applicative RuleML (PSOA RuleML) language.
+PSOATransRun is an implementation of the Positional-Slotted Object-Applicative RuleML (PSOA RuleML) language.
 This PSOATransRun release includes a composition of a translator PSOA2Prolog, from PSOA RuleML to a subset of the logic programming language ISO Prolog, with the well-known efficient XSB Prolog engine.